andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

 QASan is not "definitive"(tm), a lot of work has to be done like MIPS support (x86 ASan addresses are incompatible with the MIPS address space) and contribution from the OSS community are welcome.

-The current implementation of QASan cannot be used to fuzz system-wide but there are actions to check and poison memory that are exposed in the dispatcher and that can be used in a KASAN implementation with hypercalls (e.g. with a Windows kernel module that hooks the kernel allocator with a wrapper that inserts redzones and invalidates memory).
+The current implementation of QASan cannot be used to fuzz system-wide but there are actions to check and poison memory that are exposed in the dispatcher.

+Those actions can be used to build a KASAN implementation using hypercalls (e.g. a Windows kernel module that hooks the kernel allocator with a wrapper that inserts redzones and invalidates memory using hypercalls).

 More work has to be done in this direction to enable the fuzzing of closed source kernels/firmwares with QASan and not only user-space applications.